webcomponents-preview/cem-plugins/README.md

 ## Plugins in this repository

 - [@webcomponents-preview/cem-plugin-examples](https://github.com/webcomponents-preview/cem-plugins/tree/main/src/cem-plugin-examples) - Adds inline examples tagged by `@example` to the manifest of the analyzed custom element class.
+- [@webcomponents-preview/cem-plugin-generate-readmes](https://github.com/webcomponents-preview/cem-plugins/tree/main/src/cem-plugin-generate-readmes) - Generates individual README.md files for each custom element.
+- [@webcomponents-preview/cem-plugin-grouping](https://github.com/webcomponents-preview/cem-plugins/tree/main/src/cem-plugin-grouping) - Allows grouping of custom elements in the preview client by providing a group name for a custom `groups` property.
-- [@webcomponents-preview/cem-plugin-inline-readme](https://github.com/webcomponents-preview/cem-plugins/tree/main/src/cem-plugin-inline-readme) - Adds the provided readme contents to the analyzed custom element class declaration.
+- [@webcomponents-preview/cem-plugin-inline-readme](https://github.com/webcomponents-preview/cem-plugins/tree/main/src/cem-plugin-inline-readme) - Adds the provided readme contents to the analyzed custom element class declaration in a `readme` property.

 > Those plugins allow to create a manifest with additional informations that are consumed by the [WebComponents Preview client](https://github.com/webcomponents-preview/client).